Back to top

 Precertification

-If a participant is enrolled in a SmarterCare CDHP plan, precertification is required for the following types of services: hospitalization, skilled nursing care, home healthcare, hospice care, residential treatment facility or partial hospitalization for mental health disorders or substance abuse, bariatric surgery, gene therapy, gender affirming treatment, stays in a rehabilitation facility, comprehensive infertility services, Advanced Reproductive Technology (ART) services, injectables (immunoglobulins, growth hormones, etc.), kidney dialysis, knee surgery, wrist surgery, outpatient back surgery, private duty nursing, sleep studies, applied behavioral analysis, cosmetic and reconstructive surgery, transcranial magnetic stimulation and non-emergency transportation by airplane.
+If a participant is enrolled in a SmarterCare CDHP Medical Plan, precertification is required for services such as hospitalization, skilled nursing care, home healthcare, hospice care, residential treatment facility or partial hospitalization for mental health disorders or substance abuse, bariatric surgery, gene therapy, gender affirming treatment, stays in a rehabilitation facility, comprehensive infertility services, Advanced Reproductive Technology (ART) services, injectables (immunoglobulins, growth hormones, etc.), kidney dialysis, knee surgery, wrist surgery, outpatient back surgery, private duty nursing, cosmetic and reconstructive surgery, transcranial magnetic stimulation and emergency transportation by airplane.
+Precertification for Applied Behavioral Analysis is also highly recommended to confirm medical necessity.
+Other services may also be subject to precertification requirements.
+Before receiving treatment, contact Anthem to verify whether precertification is required.

 For in-network services, the in-network providers are responsible for obtaining pre-certification.
 For out-of-network services, the participant is responsible for obtaining precertification.